george-shammar/Legend_of_the_Seeker/README.md

 The URL or SSH are the links copied from the first step above.

-- If you don't have git installed, you can download this project and unzip it.
+- If you don't have git installed, you can download this project and unzip it in your desired folder.
-- Change directory into the folder the application is saved by using
+- Change directory into the folder the application is saved by using the command below from the Command Line Interface or terminal.
 ```
 cd directory
 ```